PyJaipur/100DaysOfCode/sakshipareek/README.md

 ##### Did'nt do much today,just revised kali linux by practising some tools,google dork commands,aircrack and footprinting.
 ### Day 3
 ##### today i did scan enumeration,TCP handshake, OS fingerprinting ,mapping networks,system hacking,backdoor system hacking,malware viuses,malware hash calc, and subnet mask,perimeter networks or DMZs, CSMA/CD,client/sever and peer to peer model, OSI model and its layers.
+### Day 4
+##### today i did sniffing using wireshark and ettercap,social engineering and session hijacking also i learned in detail about 7 layers in OSI model and TCP/IP model and i did some more programs using array.